Aoi124/cs50x_final_project/README.md

 `pip install pygame`

-Pygame requires Python.
+> Pygame requires Python.
 If you don't already have Python, you can download it from python.org.
 Use python 3.7.7 or greater, because it is much friendlier to newbies, and additionally runs faster.
+The best way to install pygame is with the pip tool (which is what python uses to install packages).
+Note, this comes with python in recent versions.
+We use the --user flag to tell it to install into the home directory, rather than globally.

-## How to play pygame
+## How to play this game
 1. Clone or download this project.
 2. Run the `block.py` file to play the game.
 3. You can use the mouse or your finger to control the bar, so try to bounce the ball well and remove all the blocks.